typelevel/Laika/docs/extending-laika/parser.md

 you can easily use it in expressions like this:

     val transform = Transform from Markdown to HTML

-When you want to specify options (`Markdown` currently has only one) you can do this
-inline:

-    val transform = Transform from (Markdown withVerbatimHTML) to HTML

 You can achieve this by providing a trait that offers all the available configuration hooks and returns `this` for each of these methods for easy chaining.
 Additionally